invopop/appkit/README.md

 ### Generate Templates

-GOBL HTML uses [templ](https://templ.guide/) to define a set of components in Go.
+Appkit uses [templ](https://templ.guide/) to define a set of components in Go.
 To generate the templates, run:

 ```bash
 templ generate